nicholaswilde/recipes/docs/italian/pasta-e-ceci-(pasta-with-chickpeas).md

 ### Step 2

-In another saucepan, gently heat a smashed garlic, a sprig of rosemary (minus the twigs, or remove them before adding the chickpeas) and the chilli (optional) in a few tablespoons of olive oil.
+In another saucepan, gently heat a smashed garlic, a sprig of rosemary (minus the twigs, or remove them before adding the chickpeas) and the chili (optional) in a few tablespoons of olive oil.
 When the garlic begins to get fragrant and soften, perhaps even slightly color, add the chopped tomatoes and let sizzle for a few minutes.

 ### Step 3